aglorenz/Download-Repository-Utility/README.md

 * [Python download](https://www.python.org/downloads) (latest version is OK)

 To install the Python libraries:
+(Use a python virtual environment if your main python environment has different versions of below libraries)
 * After installing Python, open the Windows command line and execute the following:
   ```sh
   pip install pyglet==1.5.27  (pyglet 2.0 will not load our cool external computer font 🙁)